ruarfff/spodcast/README.md

 > As I am writing this I am thinking about the fact that I have not set this up very well.
 It's very clunky.
 I will hopefully improve this and document it all better.

-I do need to remember how to get a service account in firebase: <https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app>

 Locally I put it in `.creds/` which is gitignored.

 ## Configuration

+### Service Account

+- Get a service account in firebase: <https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app>
+- Store it in a file in the repo called `.creds/serviceAccountKey.json`

+That file is ignored by git.
+Locally this can be used  to do asmin stuff in firebase.

+In prod we load it from a config.

+### Spotify

 You need to setup a Spotify app at <https://developer.spotify.com/>.